 Belford’s in City Market

-Belford’s Seafood & Steaks is another popular spot in City Market.
+Belford’s Seafood & Steaks is yet another popular spot in City Market.

-Their patio is nice and shady, and it has lots of ceiling fans, so the restaurant makes a good spot to escape the heat.
+Their patio is nicely shaded, and it has lots of ceiling fans, so the restaurant makes a good spot to escape the heat.

 Popular Menu Items: They currently offer a champagne brunch on Saturdays and Sundays.
 The fried green tomatoes are consistently popular, as well as the shrimp and crab cakes.